krllstdn/RepositoryEventAnalytics/README.md

-create a venv
+Create a virtual environment:
-`python -m venv datamole`
+`python -m venv venv`

-activate env
+Activate environment:
-`source datamole/bin/activate`
+`source venv/bin/activate`

-install requirements
+Install requirements into the environment:
 `pip install -r requirements.txt`

-Go to the RepoEventTracker directory.
+Navigate to the RepoEventTracker directory.

 Create `.env` file from the `.env-example` in the RepoEventTracker directory.
 Add your GitHub token there.
 The GH token must have the `metadata:read` permissions